code-forge-temple/circuit-sketcher-obsidian-plugin/README.md

 # circuit-sketcher-obsidian-plugin
 A plugin for Obsidian to draw circuits on a canvas.
+It is based on the [code-forge-temple/circuit-sketcher-core](https://github.com/code-forge-temple/circuit-sketcher-core).

 ## Table of Contents